stefaweb/Q17-Amplifier/Q17-Mini-3.0/README.md

 The first version of the board was released on December 8, 2021.
 <br>
 <br>
-Version 3.0.2 was published on August 23, 2024.
+Version 3.0.3 was published on September 14, 2024.

 Read the CHANGELOG file to know what's new.

 <a href="https://audio.cyberkata.org/Q17-Mini-3.0-BOM.html">Q17-Mini-3.0-BOM Online Version</a>
 <br>
 <br>
-<a href="https://www.mouser.fr/ProjectManager/ProjectDetail.aspx?AccessID=5ec4a1dbff">Order Q17-Mini-3.0.2-BOM at Mouser</a><br>
+<a href="https://www.mouser.fr/ProjectManager/ProjectDetail.aspx?AccessID=5ec4a1dbff">Order Q17-Mini-3.0.3-BOM at Mouser</a><br>
 <br>

 ![Q17-Mini-3 0-stereo](https://github.com/stefaweb/Q17-Amplifier/assets/12907102/6ebd8f31-758f-45a4-9b8a-f3d3397181cd)